Microsoft launches Visual Studio 2019 Preview 1 for Windows and Mac

 .NET Core 2.2 and .NET Core 3.0 Preview 1

 Microsoft today released .NET Core 2.2 with diagnostic improvements to the runtime, support for ARM32 for Windows, and Azure Active Directory for SQL Client.
-Other improvements include enabling tiered compilation by default, as well as new features in the ASP.NET Core web stack, such as hosting model improvements for IIS; Web API improvements, including API security; template updates for Bootstrap 4 and Angular 6; and HealthCheck upgrades. .NET Core 2.2 also offers data stack enhancements, Entity Framework Core, such as support for spatial extensions in SQL Server and SQLite.
+Other improvements include enabling tiered compilation by default, as well as new features in the ASP.NET Core web stack, such as hosting model improvements for IIS; Web API improvements, including API security; template updates for Bootstrap 4 and Angular 6; and HealthCheck upgrades. .NET Core 2.2 also offers data stack enhancements, Entity Framework Core, and support for spatial extensions in SQL Server and SQLite.
 For more details, check out the release notes.

 Announced at Microsoft’s Build 2018 developer conference in May, .NET Core 3.0 is the next generation of the .NET Core platform.
 It promises significant updates to web, cloud, IoT, AI/ML, and Windows desktop workloads.